gpaddis/datalo/README.md

 ```
 $ datalo isbn eBook_list.csv destination_file.txt --force --status INACTIVE --delimiter |
 ```
-In this case, you will have to make sure that you are using the correct delimiter.
+In this case, you will have to make sure that you are actually using the correct delimiter to avoid unexpected or partial results.

-# Credits
+## Credits
 Copyright (c) 2017 Gianpiero Addis - MIT License